benorama/ngrx-demo-apps/README.md

 Link `ngrx-demo-core` shared module and run the web app.

 ```
-// Go into web Angular2 app directory and create a symlink from the local node_modules folder to the global shared module symlink
+# Go into web Angular2 app directory
 cd ../../web

+# Install dependencies (you can get a burger...)
+npm install

+# Create a symlink from the local node_modules folder to the global shared module symlink
 npm link ngrx-demo-core

-// Run the web app locally
+# Run the web app locally
 ng serve
 ```